CodeTease/excien/README.md

 **Status:** Unreleased (but version bumped anyway).

-Excien is a toy kernel developed by Teaserverse Platform, Inc. It demonstrates basic VGA output and keyboard interaction in a 32-bit environment.
+Excien is a toy kernel developed by CodeTease.
+It demonstrates basic VGA output and keyboard interaction in a 32-bit environment.

 ## Features